Kevin Jarre: Career

+Jarre often worked as a script doctor, rewriting scripts, such as the 1997 movie The Jackal (in which Jarre served as a producer), among other films.

-The screenplays of The Devil's Own and Tombstone were published as novels in 1997 and 1994 respectively.
+The screenplays of The Devil's Own, Tombstone, and The Mummy were published as novels in 1997, 1994, and 1999 respectively.

 Death

-Jarre died on April 3, 2011, in Santa Monica, California, of heart failure, at the age of 56.
+Jarre died on April 3, 2011, at his home in Santa Monica, California, of heart failure, at the age of 56.

 Filmography

+Unrealized projects

+In addition to his produced work, Jarre was considered for, or had worked on several projects that were never produced.